Published on 31 July 2026

 Asset-Based Lending Combinations

-Some factoring companies offer combined facilities that include invoice factoring alongside other asset-based lending, such as stock financing or machinery loans.
+Some factoring companies offer combined facilities that include invoice factoring alongside other asset-based lending, such as stock financing or machinery loans, as a broader commercial finance solution for businesses with multiple funding needs.
 These comprehensive packages can provide greater access to working capital for businesses that may struggle to obtain multiple separate facilities due to credit issues.

 Combined facilities often provide better overall terms than separate arrangements and can address broader financing needs beyond immediate cash flow requirements.